Linux history Command with Examples

 Update the History File

-Using the -a option lets you append the command history entries from this session to the .bash_history file:
+Using the -a option lets you manually append the command history entries from this session to the .bashrc_history file:

 history -a

-Another method is to use the -w option to save the entire history list to the .bash_history file:
+The command has no output.
+Another method is to use the -w option to save the entire history list to the .bashrc_history file:

 history -w